Indigo253931/FullStackApp/README.md

 # FullStackApp
 Project 2

-App description: My app will allow users to create, read, update and delete reviews for ___.
+App description: My app will allow users to create, read, update and delete ratings and reviews for cannabis strains and dispensaries.

 Front-end -